Second Seminole War: Move to the reservation

-The Seminoles gave up their lands in the panhandle and slowly settled into the reservation, although they had isolated clashes with European Americans.
+The Seminoles gave up their lands in the panhandle and slowly settled into the reservation, although they occasionally had clashes with European Americans.
 Colonel (later General) Duncan Lamont Clinch was placed in charge of the Army units in Florida.
 Fort King was built near the reservation agency, at the site of present-day Ocala, Florida.

 By early 1827, the Army reported that the Seminoles were on the reservation and Florida was peaceful.
 This peace lasted for five years, during which time there were repeated calls for the Seminoles to be sent west of the Mississippi.
 The Seminoles were opposed to the move, and especially to the suggestion that they should be placed on the Creek reservation.
 Most European Americans regarded the Seminoles as simply Creeks who had recently moved to Florida, while the Seminoles claimed Florida as their home and denied that they had any connection with the Creeks.

 The status of runaway slaves was a continuing irritation between Seminoles and European Americans.
 "The major problem was not with them [Seminoles] but with the Indian-Negros."
 General Taylor would not, being a slave holder himself, deny "the Seminoles of their Negros", and "in practice", handed his captives over to Lt.
 J. G. Reynolds, U.S. Marine Corps, "in charge of immigration."
-Spain had given freedom to slaves who escaped to Florida under their rule, although the US did not recognize it.
+Spain had given freedom to slaves who escaped to Florida under their rule, although the U.S. did not recognize it.
 Over the years, those who became known as Black or Negro Seminoles established communities separate from the Seminole villages, and the two peoples had close alliances although they maintained separate cultures.
 "Negroes among the Seminoles constituted a threat to the institution of slavery north of the Spanish border.
 Slave holders in Mississippi and other border areas were aware of this and "constantly accused the Indians of stealing their Negroes.
 However, this "accusation" was often reversed; whites were raiding Florida and forcibly stealing the red men's slaves.

 Worried about the possibility of an Indian uprising and/or an armed slave rebellion, Governor DuVal requested additional Federal troops for Florida.
 Instead, Fort King was closed in 1828.
 The Seminoles, short of food and finding the hunting becoming poorer on the reservation, were wandering off of it more often.
 Also in 1828, Andrew Jackson, the old enemy of the Seminoles, was elected President of the United States.
 In 1830 Congress passed the Indian Removal Act.
 They wanted to solve the problems with the Seminoles by moving them to west of the Mississippi River.